This page is a plain-English overview for families. It’s not legal advice.

 Helpful framing

 Want practical examples?
-Read: Evidence of learning in home education (with examples you can copy).
+Read: Evidence of learning in home education or see Strew’s report generator

 FAQs